dymmond/lilya/docs/en/docs/directives/discovery.md

 It is time to run this directive.

 !!!
 Note
-    For development purposes, Lilya uses `uvicorn`.
-If you don't have it installed, please run `pip install uvicorn`.
+    For development purposes, Lilya uses [palfrey](https://palfrey.dymmond.com).
+If you don't have it installed, please run `pip install palfrey`.

 ##### Using the auto discover